 Why read this article?

-In my journey working on Bnbtally, I’ve come across many Accountants and Property Managers in the Airbnb and short-term rental industry.
-In this article, I’ve compiled a list of the most common costs involved in operating an Airbnb business.
-I present here a chart of accounts, which you can use to set up QuickBooks for your Airbnb and short-term rental organization.
+In this article, we discuss accounting for Airbnb costs throughout several business models and have compiled a list of the most common costs involved in operating an Airbnb business.
+We present here a chart of accounts, which you can use to set up QuickBooks or Xero for your Airbnb and short-term rental organization.

-This chart of accounts applies to several business models, including property owners and those involved in renting and subleasing on Airbnb.
+This chart of accounts applies to several business models, including Airbnb property owners and Airbnb arbitrage.
 If you’re a property manager or co-host who manages listings on behalf of an owner, you may find many of these costs are absorbed by the owner and not your business.
 Regardless, understanding these costs will ultimately hone your decision making in each of these accounts in your business.

 Following these numbers, you’ll be able to better negotiate new property deals, bargain keenly with suppliers and hold your ground with service providers in the industry.
 Knowing these numbers and keeping a close eye on optimizing these costs will lead you to great success on your journey.